Window functions (OVER)#

 CREATE

-TEMPORARY TABLE temp (some_value Int32)
+TEMPORARY TABLE IF NOT EXISTS temp (some_value Int32)

 ENGINE = Memory;